 A team like Ajax reached the Semi-Final in the last year’s Champions League.
-Chelsea this year, have similarly reached the Semi-Final despite not playing that well in the Domestic League.
+Chelsea in 2021 went all the way and won the Champions League despite not playing that well in the Premier League.
 Meanwhile, in the World Cup, teams like Spain, Brazil, France and Germany are always the contender for the title.
-Higher-level unpredictability makes the Champions League more difficult than the World Cup
+Higher-level unpredictability makes the Champions League more difficult than the World Cup.

 What do you think is tougher to win?
 The FIFA World Cup or the Champions League.
 Share your thoughts in the comments section.